Accomplishment Highlights

 2021

-In May of 2021, HOPE partnered with the Florida Commission on Human Relations and the Gainesville Housing Authority to present a fair housing training via Zoom.
+HOPE partnered with the Florida Commission on Human Relations and the Gainesville Housing Authority to present a fair housing training via Zoom.
 The event was part of a series of Zoom outreach opportunities under a grant through which HOPE reached more than 350 people.

 2022

-In 2022, HOPE hosted a Zoom presentation covering fair housing issues, especially those touching South Florida’s past, present, and future.
+HOPE hosted a Zoom presentation covering fair housing issues, especially those touching South Florida’s past, present, and future.
 This included information about the state of the housing situation in South Florida during the COVID-19 pandemic.
 Speakers included fair housing attorney Eneami Bestman-Range, Professor Robin F. Bachin of the University of Miami, and Jorge Damian de la Paz with the Miami-Dade County Mayor’s Office.

 2023

-In 2023, HOPE staff traveled to conduct in-person fair housing trainings to housing providers in Ruskin, FL and Orlando, FL, due to a lack of private organizations in those areas specifically doing work against housing discrimination.
+HOPE staff traveled to conduct in-person fair housing trainings to housing providers in Ruskin, FL and Orlando, FL, due to a lack of private organizations in those areas specifically doing work against housing discrimination.
 Under the same grant, and for the same reason, HOPE staff also conducted a December 2022 training in Pensacola, FL.